cristianoascari/golden-raspberry-awards/README.md

 # golden-raspberry-awards
-Teste desenvolvido para a Texto IT.
+Teste desenvolvido para a Texo IT.

+Este é um projeto teste desenvolvido em Angular 16 para a Texo IT.

+A especificação para o teste está no arquivo TexoIT-EspecificacaoTeste.pdf.